e0328eric/zlap/README.md

 # zlap
-Command line argument parser for zig using JSON file.
+Command line argument parser for zig

 # Features
 - short flag support: `-a` for instance.